 This discussion provides management's analysis of the Company's historical financial and operating results and provides estimates of the Company's future financial and operating performance based on information that is currently available.
 Actual results will vary from estimates and the variances may be significant.
 Readers should be aware that historical results are not necessarily indicative of future performance.
 Unless otherwise stated, all amounts discussed herein are denominated in Canadian dollars.

-Additional information on the Corporation is available on SEDAR at www.sedar.com and on the Corporation's website at www.kingsbayres.com.
+Additional information on the Corporation is available on SEDAR at www.sedar.com.

 CORPORATE OVERVIEW